Bank Efficiency Ratio Formula (Table of Contents)

 Following are observations of the above case –

-- It is interesting to see that the bank efficiency ratio is significantly reducing for the last three years.
+- It is interesting to see that the bank efficiency ratio is significantly reducing over the last three years.
 From an investor’s or a business manager’s perspective, this is a great thing that the bank is improving its performance over the years.

 Explanation